ncgr/lis_chado/scripts/README.md

 source_name
 etc.

-9. biomaterial_dbxref:
+### biomaterial_dbxref:

 This table is used to store secondary dbxref of a biomaterial that points to a biosample's identifier in databases other than BioSample, like SRA and GEO.

-10. project_biomaterial:
+### project_biomaterial

 This is a new table created in-house and does not come with Chado schema.
 It is created for showing a relation or linkage between a project and all of its samples (biomaterials)
 **Please refer to SQL document to know how a new table is created in chado and its respective BCS module created under /Bio/Chado/Schema directory.

-11. stock table:
+### stock table:

-This table is used to store strain/cultivar name of a species for a biomaterial.
+This table is used to store strain/cultivar name of a species for a biomaterial(sample).

-12. cv table:
+### cv table
+A Controlled Vocabulary entry is automatically made for 'ncbi_bioproject' by this script

-13. cvterm table:
+### cvterm table
+cvterms are created and stored for attributes of biosample.
+For example: tissue

-14. dbxref table:
+### dbxref table

-ADDITIONAL:
+This table is used to store all accessions

+## ADDITIONAL

 Please refer to SQL query page for looking at the ALTER queries and CREATE TABLE query used to make change in Chado Schema